qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rastermiscellaneous.rst

-``Add alpha mask band to VRT when source raster has none`` [boolean] Adds an alpha mask band to the VRT when the source raster have none
+``Add alpha mask band to VRT when source raster has none`` [boolean] Adds an alpha mask band to the VRT when the source raster has none.

-``Override projection for the output file`` [enumeration] Optional
+``Override projection for the output file`` [crs] Optional

-  A VRT will be created even if the input datasets have not the same projection.
-  Projections will just be ignored.
+  (starting with GDAL 1.10) Overrides the projection for the output file.
+The srs_def may be any of the usual GDAL/OGR forms, complete WKT, PROJ.4, EPSG:n or a file containing the WKT.
+No reprojection is done.

 Outputs
 .......

 ``Virtual`` [raster]
   Output raster file

-``Open output file after running the algorithm`` [boolean] Add the output raster to the map canvas

-  Default: *True*

-  By clicking on ``Run as Batch Process..``, the algorithm can be executed as a batch process (see `The batch processing interface <https://docs.qgis.org/3.4/en/docs/user_manual/processing/batch.html>`_)

-  Once you have introduced all the necessary parameters, just click on ``Run`` to start the process.

 .. _gdalmerge: